-SITE NUMBER: B0940 NAME of SITE: Milltimber South

-Proposer: Bancon Developments

-Nature of the proposal:

-Proposal 1 - Residential and comm Proposal 2 - Employment land nercial (60 residential units and 1225 sq. m. commercial space)

-Checklist Score: Constraints: Land scape Fit
+SITE NUMBER: B0940 NAME of SITE: Milltimber South Proposer: Bancon Developments 1 Nature of the proposal: Proposal 1 - Residential and commercial (60 r Proposal 2 - Employment land esidential units and 1225 sq. m. commercial space) Checklist Score: Proposal 1 - 47 Proposal 2 - 52 Constraints: Lands scape Fit Recommendation: Proposal 1 and Proposal 2 2 are both undesirab le

-Proposal 1 - 47

-Proposal 2 - 52

-Recommendation: Proposal 1 and d Proposal 2 are both undesirab le

-Justification:

-Network site.
-The proposer indicat be undesirable for development.
-T development would be very promin es that 60 residential units and he development of this site wou ent from North Deeside Road a I on a currently zoned Green Belt and Green Space 1225 sq. m. could be provided.
-The site is considered to Id have an impact on the River Dee Valley landscape as nd from the River Dee.
-The site is also located within do not have the capacity to accommodate the children
+Proposal 1 - This medium scale development site would be located on a currently zoned Green Belt and Green Space Network site.
+The proposer indicates that 60 residential units and 1225 sq. m. could be provided.
+The site is considered to be undesirable for development.
+The development of this site would have an impact on the River Dee Valley landscape as development would be very prominent from North Deeside Road and from the River Dee.
+The site is also located within the Milltimber Primary and Cults Academy zone and these schools do not have the capacity to accommodate the children generated from the development.

-Proposal 2 - This medium scale de evelopment site would be locate d on a currently zoned Green Belt and Green Space

 Proposal 2 - This medium scale development site would be located on a currently zoned Green Belt and Green Space Network site.
 The proposer indicates that employment land could be provided.
 The site is considered to be undesirable for development.
 The development of this site would have an impact on the River Dee Valley landscape as development would be very prominent from North Deeside Road and from the River Dee, although the proposal indicates thee will be minimal visual impact.
-The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
-Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
-The emerging Strategic Development Plan already seeks to supply a generous supply of employment land and there is no numerical justification to allocate further employment sites.
-Under these circumstances, it is considered that there are insufficient over-riding benefits arising from this site which would justify allocating it for either residential or business development.